himalaya0035/react-json-editor-alt/README.md

 | `className`    | `string`          | No       | Custom CSS class for styling the button.
 Allows for additional styling options beyond default styles. |
 | `buttonText`   | `string`          | No       | Text to be displayed on the button.
 This provides a straightforward way to set the button label.  |
 | `children`     | `React.ReactNode`  | No       | Allows for the inclusion of nested React components or elements within the button, enabling complex content. |

-## Examples/Demo

-Examples are the most effective way to understand a library’s functionality.
-Visit [examples](https://himalaya0035.github.io/react-json-editor-alt/) to see what's available.
-Currently, only a few examples are provided, but we plan to add more soon.
-In the meantime, please refer to the [official documentation](DOCS.md) for examples and usage guidelines to help you get started.
-Thank you for your patience!

 ## Planned Features